 A slumber party is not a party without fun activities and yummy food.
 Why not combine the two and make the food an activity?
 We love the popular trend of making food bars for your guests where you provide all the ingredients required to make a meal, dessert or yummy drink which your guests can make exactly how they want.
 In this post, I am going to share, “8 Food Bar Ideas For Your Next Sleepover”, So keep reading.

 Not only are food bars convenient for you as the host (you don’t have to worry about who wants what, or who doesn’t want what!) but the kids will have fun making up their own plate, snack or drink.
-Make a food station with plenty of choice and you’ll have the kids lining up for more.
+Make a food station with plenty of choices and you’ll have the kids lining up for more.

 1. Build Your Own Burger Bar